Beck: Personal life

-Beck's nine-year relationship with designer Leigh Limon and their breakup is said to have inspired his 2002 album, Sea Change.
-He wrote most of the songs for the album in one week after the breakup.
-In April 2004, shortly before the birth of their son, Beck married actress Marissa Ribisi, the twin sister of actor Giovanni Ribisi.
+Beck's nine-year relationship with designer Leigh Limon and their breakup is said to have inspired his 2002 album Sea Change.
+He wrote most of the songs for the album one week after the breakup.
+In April 2004, Beck married actress Marissa Ribisi, the twin sister of actor Giovanni Ribisi, shortly before the birth of their son.
 Their daughter was born in 2007.
 Beck filed for divorce from Ribisi on February 15, 2019.
 Their divorce was finalized on September 3, 2021.

 Beck has described himself as both Jewish and a Scientologist, but no longer identifies as the latter.
 Through his parents, he has been involved in Scientology for most of his life; his ex-wife, Marissa, is also a second-generation Scientologist.
 He publicly acknowledged his affiliation for the first time in a New York Times Magazine interview on March 6, 2005.
-Further confirmation came in an interview with the Sunday Tribune in June 2005, where he stated, "Yeah, I'm a Scientologist.
-My father has been a Scientologist for about 35 years, so I grew up in and around it."
-Despite this, Beck disavowed previous reports of his being a Scientologist in a November 2019 interview with the Sydney Morning Herald and said, "I think there's a misconception that I'm a Scientologist.
+Beck disavowed previous reports of his being a Scientologist in a November 2019 interview with the Sydney Morning Herald and said, "I think there's a misconception that I'm a Scientologist.
 I'm not a Scientologist.
 I don't have any connection or affiliation with it."
 He added that "I was raised celebrating Jewish holidays, and I consider myself Jewish."

-Beck's mother is former Andy Warhol The Factory collaborator, artist/writer/performer Bibbe Hansen.
+Beck's mother is artist/writer/performer Bibbe Hansen, a former Andy Warhol The Factory collaborator.
 His siblings are fiber artist Channing Hansen (born in 1972 in Los Angeles) and poet Rain Whittaker.

 Beck sustained a spinal injury while filming the music video for 2005's "E-Pro".
-The incident was severe enough to curtail his touring schedule for a few years, but he has recovered.
+The incident was severe enough to curtail his touring schedule for a few years, but he has since recovered.

+Beck primarily lived in Los Feliz, Los Angeles until 2022.
+He owns properties in California, Tennessee, and Arkansas.